 Pre-approved early arrivals for athletic or other extracurricular activities have been arranged by those coaches, employers, and on-campus directors.
 Students to whom this applies will receive information about early move-in at the beginning of August.
 No other early arrivals will be accepted.

-Type of Room Change
+Room Change Options

 Prior to Move In

 A Room Change Request period is offered after unit and roommate assignments are sent out.
 You will receive updated information as to how to participate in a room change prior to move-in.

 OPEN ROOM CHANGE REQUEST PERIOD